Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/README.md

 In order to submit your project proposal, you have to upload it to GitHub as part of this project!
 To this end:

 -   (if not done already) create a subfolder with **your user account name** in the `Project` folder
 -   copy the following files to the folder:
     -   your `project-description.Rmd` file from above
     -   all files linked to, loaded or referenced within the project description (data sets, images, ...)
-- knit the file to `.html` output
+-   knit the file to `PDF` output (*you need LaTeX installed or as a workaround knit to HTML and "print" the page from your browser to PDF.
+Let me know if you need help here..*)
-- check if all is nicely rendered within the HTML output
+-   check if all is nicely rendered within the created PDF file
-- `Pull` the recent version from the GitHub repository
+-   `Pull` the recent project version from the GitHub repository
-- `Commit` all added files to git versioning
+-   `Commit` all new files to git versioning
+    -   Markdown, images, PDF output, ...
 -   `Push` your changes to github
-- Check online if your html page is listed in github
+-   Check online if your PDF is listed on GitHub and renders within the browser